-APPENDIX C Promotion Application Form
+APPENDIX C Promotion/Tenure Application Form

-Application for promotion in to:

-- 1. Name:

-- 2. Department:

-- 3. Present Academic Rank:

-4. Year in which present awarded:

-5. Number of years employed at Shawnee State University:

-- 6. Date of Initial Contract:Graduate:Undergraduate: - 7.
-I am applying for promotion under the following guidelines: (Check one only) - □ Excellence in teaching (Assistant Professor). - Excellence in teaching and outstanding achievements in scholarship (Associate Professor). - □ Excellence in teaching and outstanding achievements in service (Associate Professor). - □ Excellence in teaching and outstanding achievements in commercialization (Associate Professor). - □ Excellence in teaching & substantial contributions in two of the three categories: scholarship, service, and/or commercialization (Associate Professor). - □ Excellence in teaching, outstanding achievements in scholarship, and substantial contributions in service (Full Professor). - □ Excellence in teaching, outstanding achievements in service, and substantial contributions in scholarship (Full Professor). - □ Excellence in teaching, outstanding achievements in commercialization and substantial contributions in scholarship and/or service. - 8.
-Highest Degree: Date Awarded: - 9.
-Major Field of Study:
+Appli plication for promotion in to: 1.
+Na Name: 2.
+De Department: 3.
+Pre Present Academic Rank: 4.
+Yea Year in which Present Rank Awarded: 5.
+Nu Number of years employed at Shawnee State University: 6.
+Da Date of Initial Contract:Graduate:Undergraduate: 7.
+I aı am applying for promotion under the following guidelines: (Check one on lly) ☐ Excellence in teaching (Assistant Professor). ■ Excellence in teaching and outstanding achievements in scholarship (A Professor). ssociate □ P Excellence in teaching and outstanding achievements in service (A Professor). ssociate Excellence in teaching and outstanding achievements in commercial (Associate Professor). ılization Excellence in teaching & substantial contributions in two of the scholarship, service, and/or commercialization (Associate Professor). three categor Excellence in teaching, outstanding achievements in scholarsh substantial contributions in service (Full Professor). ip, and Excellence in teaching, outstanding achievements in service, and sub- contributions in scholarship (Full Professor). ostantial Excellence in teaching, outstanding achievements in commercializat substantial contributions in scholarship and/or service (Full Professor) Applying for Tenure Only, Without Promotion.
+8. 3.
+Highest Degree: Date Awarded: 9.
+9. Major Field of Study: